THE MARLBOROUGH SCHOOLS PROJECT

 The co-location will mean that both colleges are relocated onto one site but will remain single-sex schools.

-Staff from both colleges have visited new schools and Innovative Learning Environments in Auckland, Wellington, Christchurch and Nelson, and internationally, to understand the opportunities for future learning environments and practices in Marlborough.
+Staff from both schools have been planning and preparing for the co-location since 2015.
+As part of this, staff from both colleges visited new schools and Innovative Learning Environments in Auckland, Wellington, Christchurch and Nelson, and internationally, to understand the opportunities for future learning environments and practices in Marlborough.

 The colleges worked together to deliver an Education Brief to the Ministry of Education in December 2017.